tejarocky28/Sonosano/README.md

 4. Sharing files will be the core feature of the app
 5. Top 50 Listings will be cached

+If you are related to soulseek network or are an experienced contributor contact here - https://discord.gg/Np7YYEVPhR or email at - kr[5]hh@proton.me

 This project was made with Electron(💔) and Pynicotine